 What kind of financial support documents do you require?

 U.S. Immigration requires us to have on file original documents showing willingness and ability of a student or sponsor to finance the determined term of stay the student is requesting.
 This document must be an original document, translated into English.
 Most sponsors submit bank statements, or letters from their banks, stating the amount of funds available for the student’s education.
-The student or student’s sponsor must also complete and return the Confirmation of Financial Resources & Affidavit of Support, depending on who is financing the education.
+The student or student’s sponsor must also complete and return the Confirmation of Financial Resources & Affidavit of Support, found below, depending on who is financing the education.